coderefinery/2020-11-02-instructor-training/right_column.md

 ### Location

-The workshop will be held online, participant links will be sent to registered participants.
+The workshop will be held online, video connection and collaborative document links will be shared with registered participants.

 ### Price